Liliya-Tazieva/2D--3D/README.md

+# 2D to 3D
-# Recreating 3D model from video or folder with photos
+Recreating 3D model from video or folder with photos